tatjam/tlibs/tinyterm.md

 ``pitch`` is the length of a row of pixels in bytes.
 In SDL it's as simple to get as ``surface->pitch``, for SFML or your own texture type you should use ``width * bpp``.

+##### Warning!
+Keep in mind that if your output buffer is too small the function will probably crash your program!
+``term_render_image_sdl`` can only check that your image is wide enough, but can't do anything about height, so please make sure your buffers are big enough!

 ### Function documentation